Mann Act

-Promotion
+Background and motivation

-In the 19th century, many of America's cities had designated legally protected areas of prostitution.
+In the 19th century, many cities in the United States had designated legally protected areas of prostitution.
 Increased urbanization, as well as greater numbers of young women entering the workforce, led to greater flexibility in courtship without supervision.
-It was in this changing social sphere that concern over "white slavery" began.
+In this changing social sphere in the mid-1800s, concern over "white slavery" began.
 This term referred to women kidnapped for the purposes of prostitution and derives from Charles Sumner's 1847 description of the Barbary slave trade.

 Numerous communities appointed vice commissions to investigate the extent of local prostitution, whether prostitutes participated in it willingly or were forced into it, and the degree to which it was organized by any cartel-type organizations.
-The second significant action at the local level was to close the brothels and the red light districts.
+The second significant action at the local level was to close the brothels and the red-light districts.
 From 1910 to 1913, city after city changed previously tolerant approaches and forced the closing of their brothels.
 Opposition to openly practiced prostitution had been growing steadily throughout the last decades of the 19th century.
 The federal government's response was the Mann Act.
-The purpose of the act was to make it a crime to "transport or cause to be transported, or aid to assist in obtaining transportation for" or to "persuade, induce, entice or coerce" a woman to travel.
+The purpose of the act was to make it a crime to "transport or cause to be transported, or aid to assist in obtaining transportation for" or to "persuade, induce, entice, or coerce" a woman to travel.
 Many of the changes that occurred after 1900 were a result of tensions between social ideals and practical realities.
 Family form and functions changed in response to a complex set of circumstances that were the effects of economic class and ethnicity.

+Rescuing sex trafficked young women

+Exploitation of young women to work as prostitutes was not merely a figment of social panic or racist hysteria.
+Suffrage activists, especially Harriet Burton Laidlaw and Rose Livingston, took up the concerns.
+They worked in New York City's Chinatown and in other cities to rescue young white and Chinese girls from forced prostitution, and helped pass the Mann Act to make interstate sex trafficking a federal crime.
+Other groups, such as the Woman's Christian Temperance Union and Hull House, focused on children of prostitutes and poverty in community life while trying to pass protective legislation.
+The American Purity Alliance also supported the Mann Act.